zacharymeurer/NBA_Draft_Predictor/README.md

 Ideas to implement in the future to improve accuracy:

-- Adding additional auxiliary data from the [nba draft combine](https://github.com/wyattowalsh/nba-db/tree/main) (e.g. draft combine data like vertical leap, wingspan, etc.)
+- Adding additional auxiliary data from the [nba draft combine](https://github.com/wyattowalsh/nba-db/tree/main) (e.g. draft combine data like vertical leap, wingspan, etc.).
-- Weighting the weighted average on multiple variables (e.g. minutes played, conference strength, and team strength)
+- Weighting the weighted average on multiple variables (e.g. minutes played, conference strength, and team strength).
 - Trying a different machine learning model (e.g. neural network regressor).
+- Test model on CollegeBasketballPlayers2022.csv and rank regression scores in order.
+Measure how close model's prediction of the draft is to the true outcome.